 A good sardine is always better than a mediocre lobster.
-Ferran AdriàA personal list of recommended restaurants, bars and clubs based on local knowledge after nearly a decade of extreme lunching in Barcelona.
+Ferran AdriàA personal list of recommended restaurants, bars and clubs based on local knowledge after nearly two decades of extreme lunching in Barcelona.

 La Mar Salada